iambalakrishnan/DVC-CNN-TF-pipeline/README.md

-# dvc-project-template
+# DVC-CNN-TF-pipeline
-DVC project template
+DVC project for Deep Learning usecase using tensorflow

 ## STEPS -